Ousha23/Ousha23/README.md

 - 👋 Hi, I’m Bouchra BERRAHOU
 - 👀 I’m interested in full-stack developpement and data
-- 🌱 I’m currently learning JavaScript and PHP
-- 💞️ I’m looking to collaborate on any project with JS or PHP
+- 💞️ I’m looking to collaborate on any project with JS/TS, PHP, Symfony and NestJS
 - 📫 you can reach me by email at bouchra.laaz@gmail.com

 <!---